lilybarrett/find-your-zen-react-360/README.md

 ## Purpose

-FindYourZen is a VR app created using React VR and Recompose that allows the user to choose his or her meditation environment (each of which comes with a mantra inspired by "The Good Place").
+FindYourZen is a VR app created using React VR and Recompose that allows the user to choose his or her meditation environment (each of which comes with a mantra inspired by "The Good Place" and its own audio).

 ## Getting Started